koltenb/stellar-core/docs/software/commands.md

     * basereserve (uint32) This is what you would prefer the base reserve to be.
 It is in stroops.<br>
-    * maxtxsize (uint32) This defines the maximum number of transactions to include in a ledger.
+    * maxtxsize (uint32) This defines the maximum number of transactions to include in a ledger in Protocol <= 10 and defines the maximum number of operations to include in a ledger in Protocol >= 11.
         When too many transactions are pending, surge pricing is applied.
 The instance picks the top maxtxsize transactions locally to be considered in the next ledger.
 Where transactions are ordered by transaction fee(lower fee transactions are held for later).